boucadair/network-attachment-circuits/draft-boro-opsawg-ntw-attachment-circuit.md

 Service provider:
 : A service provider that offers network services (e.g., Network Slice Services).

- Customer Terminating Point (CTP):
- : Refers to a customer-owned endpoint that terminates an attachment circuit.
-Such an endpoint can be a Customer Edge (CE), a Network Function (NF), a peer ASBR, etc.

 # Sample Uses of the Attachment Circuit Data Models